manuelhuber/manuel-huber.de/_posts/2018-08-05-intellij-navigate-the-codebase-like-you-own-it.md

 ![File Name](/assets/2018/08/file_name.png)

-## But I keep use tabs to remember files I still need to work on!
+## But I use tabs to remember files I still need to work on!
 Use bookmarks! ``F11`` marks a line as a bookmark and ``Shift + F11`` opens a list of all bookmarks.
 This is a way "safer" way to remember places you need to edit since you can actually chose a specific line.
 If you're done, just remove the bookmark.